robertdavidgraham/heartleech/heartleech.8.markdown

   * `-d`: sets the 'debug' flag, which causes a lot of debug information to be printed to <stderr>.
 Using this will help diagnose connection problems.

-  * `-v <ipver>`: sets the version of IP to use, either 4 for IPv4 or 6 for IPv6.
+  * `--ipver <ver>`: sets the version of IP to use, either 4 for IPv4 or 6 for IPv6.
 Otherwise, the program tries to guess from the address given, or chooses whichever is first when doing a DNS lookup.

-  * `-S`: randomizes the size of heartbleed requests.
+  * `--rand`: randomizes the size of heartbleed requests.
 Normally, the program requests for the max 64k size, but with this setting, each request will have a random size between 200 and 64k.
 Some believe that heartbeats of different size will produce different results.

-  * `-l <count>`: the number of times to loop and try a heartbeat again.
+  * `--loop <count>`: the number of times to loop and try a heartbeat again.
 The default count is 1000000 (one-million).
 A count of 1 grabs just a single heartbeat.

+  * `--raw`: send the hearbeat requests before SSL negotiation is complete.

 ## SIMPLE EXAMPLES

 The following is the easiest way to use the program, to grab the private-key form the server in 'auto-pwn' mode:

-    $ heartleech www.example.com -a
+    $ heartleech www.example.com --autopwn

 This auto-pwn mode will search for the heartbeat payloads looking for the components of the private-key that matches the server's certificate (which